FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/index.md

 <h3 id="about"><a href="#about">About Lena Zavaroni</a></h3>

-<p><strong>Lena Zavaroni</strong> was a singer who came to the public's attention in 1974 when see appeared on Opportunity Knocks on which she returned five times.</p>
+<p><strong>Lena Zavaroni</strong> was a singer who came to the public's attention in 1974 when she appeared on Opportunity Knocks on which she returned five times.</p>

 <p>She went on to have her own TV shows.
 She also travelled the world and despite not being a recording artist released a number of albums and singles.</p>